RifeLab/lab-manual/manuscript.md

 #### Posters
 Posters must be circulated to all authors at least one week before the printing deadline.
-Templates for posters will be available, and you can use those as much or as little as you’d like.
+Templates for posters are available in the `posters` repository and final posters should try to match the overall design and style of the template.
-Some general rules for posters should be followed: minimize text as much as possible, make figures and text large and easy to see at a distance, label your axes, and make sure different colors are easily discriminable.
+General rules for posters: minimize text as much as possible, make figures and text large and easy to see at a distance, label your axes, and make sure different colors are easily discriminable.
 Make sure to double and triple check that your dimensions match the requested size and orientation for your event (especially orientation!).

 #### Oral Presentations